marcoT0425/Charisma-Unicode-Full/README.md

 However, the worst thing is: there are many missing conjuncts and ligatures for the Indic scripts, such as Bengali, Devanagari, Tamil etc.

 The next version (16.2) will be released tomorrow.
 I have improved many Unified Canadian Aboriginal Syllabics glyphs.
 There is a defect of the glyph [ᘠ] Canadian Syllabics Jji of the first version, for the future version, I have fixed it already.

+This font is designed my marcotoa in FontForge.